caiojsdultra/nytimes_datascraping_bot/README.md

 NOTE - The bot on Robocorp Cloud receives the following parameters through json file:
-SEARCH - Should be a String
+SEARCH - Should be a String,
-DATE_RANGE - Should be an int (as said on challenge's description) SECTIONS - Should be a list of strings (ex: (["Opinion", "Business"])
+DATE_RANGE - Should be an int (as said on challenge's description), SECTIONS - Should be a list of strings (ex: (["Opinion", "Business"])

 ## 🟢 The Challenge